UPDATED 30th May 2018

 Many motorhome owners tow a trailer to carry a car or other support vehicle.
 However, in some countries such as Spain, the police disapprove of towing a support car with an ‘A’ frame.
 Trailers achieve wider approval but remember to take a spare wheel for your trailer as well.
 Motorhome owners need to be aware of a country’s towing laws relating to the transport of support vehicles.

 Legislation regarding the compliance of reflective jackets with EN471, Class Two guidelines is becoming more rigorous in many EU countries.
-In roadside incidents, wearing one is mandatory in more and more countries.
+In roadside incidents, wearing one is mandatory in more and more countries (see table).
 It should also be kept within a towcar or motorhome so it can be worn as soon as you exit the vehicle.
 It makes sense to carry reflective jackets for all members in your towcar or motorhome.

 Spare light bulbs